 7.2 Change-of-control clauses

 There are no change-of-control clauses.

-8.1 Duration of mandate and auditor in charge’s term of office
+8.1 Duration of mandate and term of office of the auditor in charge

 PricewaterhouseCoopers AG, Zurich, has been the statutory and group auditor of the CPH Group since 1971.
 Thomas Illi has been the auditor in charge since 2016.
 In accordance with Article 730a, Paragraph 2 of the Swiss Code of Obligations, a new auditor in charge is designated every seven years.

 The following auditing and other fees were paid in the 2020 and 2021 financial years: